 Reframing the pilot shortage: Why owning the pipeline is the key

 The challenge is rooted in a fundamental gap between rising demand and limited training capacity.
-According to Boeing, global aviation will require 2.37 million new professionals over the next two decades; 660,000 of these will be pilots, with nearly two-thirds needed simply to replace retiring or exiting crew.
+According to Boeing, global aviation will require 660,000 new pilots by 2044, with nearly two-thirds needed simply to replace retiring or exiting crew.
 This isn’t just about growth, but rather about maintaining day-to-day operations in a shifting demographic and technological landscape.
 While demand for air travel has returned, training throughput has not.
 Flight school capacity is tight, and entry costs remain high.
 For many future pilots, the barrier isn’t interest, it’s access.
 Without meaningful investment in training infrastructure and accessibility, the gap will continue to grow, no matter how strong the market outlook.

 However, there are promising signs that training is starting to evolve to meet this challenge.
 Some airlines are already using new tools to ease pressure on instructors and simulators, and the results are promising.
 Brussels Airlines, for instance, has become the first in the Lufthansa Group to replace traditional cockpit trainers with Virtual Reality for part of the A320 type rating, with two crews completing an authority-approved, fully immersive VR program.
 In the U.S., CommuteAir trains ERJ-145 pilots in procedures and flows using FlightDeckToGo™ and Meta Quest 3 headsets, allowing them to prepare off-site and freeing up simulator time for advanced training.
 These examples show how tech-enabled, competency-based training can boost throughput without compromising quality.
 As Boeing notes, “training methodologies continue to evolve toward a holistic approach focused on competencies and outcomes,” which in practical terms means smarter use of resources and faster progress for trainees.